Lecture 14

 After one Bellman update, only the cells adjacent to a goal will see something different from \(-0.04\).

 Apply Bellman again, using \(V_1\) as input.
+For each cell we show its best action — the one \(\max_a\) selects.
 Three cells worth a closer look:

 Values propagate one cell per iteration.
 After enough sweeps they converge to the L13 \(V^\star\).